navigation buttonnavigation button navigation button

 The Guilford Flag: This unusual flag was made with thirteen 8-pointed stars in a white field.
 Historical records report North Carolina Militiamen at the Battle of Guilford Courthouse, March 17, 1782, carried this flag.
 You’ll note the stars are rather large & the 13 stripes in this flag are red & blue.
 Guilford flag

 The Star Spangled Banner: Created by the Flag Act of May 1, 1795, adding 2 stripes & 2 stars for the new states of Vermont & Kentucky.
 This was the flag carried by Meriwether Lewis & William Clark during their 1804 expedition into the Northwest Territory.
-Francis Scott Key immortalized it during the bombardment of Fort McHenry, September 13, 1814.
+Francis Scott Key immortalized it during the bombardment of Fort McHenry, September 13, 1814 and the only flag to carry fifteen stripes.
 15 star flag

 The Bedford Flag: It is the oldest complete flag known to exist in the United States.
 It is celebrated as the flag carried by the Bedford Minuteman, Nathaniel Page, to the Concord Bridge on April 18, 1775; the beginning of the American Revolution, but it was already an antique.
 It was made for a cavalry troop of the Massachusetts Bay militia early in the colonial struggle for the continent that we call the “French & Indian Wars.
 Standard of the Minutemen of Bedford, MA of 1775 the original size 27 ¼“ by 29” of red damask silk with painted emblem and motto & silver fringe.
 Originally commissioned to Cornet Page in 1737, then a royal subject of Kind George II.
 On April 19, 1775, it was carried at Concord to represent the Bedford Minutemen.
 Tradition says that the fringe from the original banner was used to trim a ball gown by Page’s great grand daughter, who coined the words “Giddy Girl” because she regretted losing the fringe from the flag.
 The original flag is encased at the Library at the Library at Bedford, MA.
 The flag’s painted device displays an armor-clad arm issuing from a cloud & brandishing an upraised sword, all framed by a silver border.
 It also has a gilt ribbon scroll with the motto “VINCE AUT MORIRE” (Conquer or Die) Bedford flag